bodhimindwellness/bodhimindwellness.github.io/_posts/2024-10-08-Dharani-Wellness-Retreat-July-27-31-2025.markdown

 (5 days - 4 nights)

 ## FEES:
 All retreat activities including food and accommodation.
 FLASH SALES :

-50% discount on the whole retreat for the whole month of May 2025!!!
+<b>50% discount for the whole month of May 2025!!!</b>

 - Shared room with twin beds - 499 instead of 999 euros !!!
 - Shared accommodation for couples - 899 instead of 1799 euros !!!